How to Find Leads for Your Janitorial Business

-As this article by TechnologyAdvice.com points out, not all leads are equal.
+As this article by TechnologyAdvice.com points out, not all leads are created equal.
 The term “lead” is often used loosely for people/organizations at all stages of the buying process.
 Some actually qualify as leads, while others are merely names on a spreadsheet.

 In other words, you’ll need to evaluate how capable you are of nurturing leads once they are delivered to you — if you’re willing to nurture cold leads, purchasing a list of names and contact information might be a good option.
 If you’re expecting the leads you purchase to be ready to hire your company, be prepared to pay for additional lead nurturing services.

-There are many more companies who provide more general lead generation services for a variety of industries.
+There are many more companies that provide more general lead generation services for a variety of industries.
 For instance, Abstrakt Marketing is a full-service lead-gen provider that sells for 100+ building service contractors in the U.S.